 There are several dals available in India; however, among the most cherished is dal Bukhara.
 First served in a restaurant in Delhi, it consists of black lentils simmered overnight to produce a velvety smooth curry that is downright delicious.

 A common misconception about Indian food is that it's all spicy.
-Although spices, in general, form the basis of many curries, chilies are only added to accentuate the flavor profile.
+Although spices, in general, form the basis of many curries around India, chilies are only added to accentuate the flavor profile.
 Moreover, the spice levels differ considerably based on the ingredients and regions from where it originates.
 A good tip is to ask about the spiciness of the curry before ordering so you can request for a less spicy version if required.